ziselsberger/doc_to_readme/README.md

-# Automatic (Python) Module Documentation in README
+# Automated (Python) Module Documentation in README

 ## What's this?